dorianl001/news-engine-/README.md

 ## 2. MVP Goals

--Implement search bar.
--Render search results
+- As a user, I want to use the search bar.
+- As a user, I want the website to render the search results.

 ## 3. Stretch Goals

--Implement news headlines of the day
+- As a programmer, I want to implement news headlines of the day.
--Implement the ability to sort your search criteria -Implement the ability to provide source links -Implement beautiful UI
+- As a programmer, I want to implement the ability to sort your search criteria.
+- As a programmer, I want to implement the ability to provide source links.
+- As a designer, I want to implement beautiful UI.

 ## [License](LICENSE)